andrewferrier/normfn/README.md

 # normfn

-`normfn` is a utility designed to rename files and directories to follow a normalized pattern including a leading date.
+`normfn` is a command-line utility designed to rename files and directories to follow a normalized pattern including a leading date.
 This is a modified version of Mark Hurst's file naming strategy from the book [Bit Literacy](https://bitliteracy.com/), but based on the international standard,